Shares in online casino World Gaming were suspended today as the fall-out from new anti-gambling legislation in the United States continued.

 Shares recovered slightly today but were suspended at 8.5p – valuing the firm at just £7.7m (€11.4m) million compared with the £56.6m (€83m) Sportingbet was planning to bid a week ago.
 Sportingbet pulled out of takeover talks following approval of the Bill.

-There was a small rally in the online gaming sector today, despite confirmation that Party Poker owner PartyGaming will fall out of the FTSE 100 Index and 888 Holdings will be relegated from the FTSE 250 Index on Wednesday following last week’s dramatic fall in value.
+There was a small rally in the online gaming sector today, despite confirmation that Party Poker owner PartyGaming will fall out of the FTSE 100 Index and 888 Holdings will be relegated from the FTSE 250 Index on Wednesday following last week’s last value.